WilliamLoy/rackspace-how-to-new/content/rackspace-email/rackspace-email-storage-maintenance-and-best-practices.md

 4. The fourth column in the mailbox list labeled **Usage** shows the amount of free space each user has.

+Warning: If a mailbox is at max capacity, the mail sent during that time will be rejected and WILL NOT deliver after more mailbox space is created.

 Note: The **Usage** column is not a real time reading of the mailbox storage. **Usage** updates once every 24 hours.
+Always reference the storage in apps.rackspace.com for real time storage.

 It is important to check  the **Usage** for user to determine which users are nearing capacity.
 Below are recommendations for users nearing their storage capacity.

-Warning: If a mailbox shows at being max capacity, that mailbox will not receive incoming mail.
-The mail sent during that time will be rejected and WILL NOT deliver after more mailbox space is created.

 - Notify users near capacity and counsel them on archiving items to free up mailbox storage.

 - If a user deletes an excessive number of emails, this change will take longer to process.
 Allow ample time for that deletion to be reflected.

-- Email in the "Trash" folder does count toward the storage of the mailbox.
+- Email in the "Trash" folder DOES COUNT toward the storage of the mailbox.
+Follow the below steps to ensure a deleted message is not counting toward your mailbox storage.

+     1. Delete an unwanted message
+     2. The message has been move to the **Trash** folder.
+Delete the message from **Trash**.
+     3. The message no longer counts to ward the mailbox storage.
+If you need to recover a message that you deleted from trash see [Recover delete email in Webmail](/how-to/recover-deleted-email-in-webmail/).

+     Warning: Messages purged from the **Trash** folder can be recovered for up to 14 days after deletion.
+After 14 days the message cannot be recovered.

 ### Mailbox storage best practices

 - Regularly back up your email data to an external drive.

 - Generally speaking, the less mail you store in your mailbox the more effective it will perform.
-If you mailbox max capacity is 25 GB, and your regularly store 24 GB in it, the mailbox will experience performance issues like slow load times.
+If your mailbox max capacity is 25 GB, and you regularly store 24 GB in it, the mailbox will experience performance issues such as slow load times.

 - Never have over 10,000 items in one folder.